arohner/lein-daemon/README.md

 Limitations / Assumptions
 ===========

-lein-daemon 0.5.0 and above require lein2. lein-daemon 0.4.0 works on lein versions up to 1.6.1.1.
-There is no version that supports 1.7.x
+lein-daemon 0.5.0 and above require lein-2.0.0-RC1 or later. lein-daemon 0.4.x works on lein versions up to 1.6.1.1.
+There is no version that supports lein 1.7.x

 lein-daemon assumes you're on a unix-like system with `nohup` and `bash` installed.

-Currently, your `lein` executable needs to be called `lein`, not `lein2` or anything like that.
-There's an open PR on leiningen proper to resolve that.